Jillian Michaels

-Jillian Michaels (born February 18, 1974) is an American personal trainer, businesswoman, author, and television personality from Los Angeles, California.
-Michaels is best known for her appearances on NBC, particularly The Biggest Loser.
+Jillian Leigh McKarus (born February 18, 1974), known professionally as Jillian Michaels, is an American fitness trainer, nutritionist, businesswoman, media personality, and author.
+She is best known for her appearances on NBC series such as The Biggest Loser.
 She has also made an appearance on the talk show The Doctors.
-In fall 2015, she hosted and co-judged a series on Spike titled Sweat, INC. In January 2016, her reality television series Just Jillian premiered on E!.
+In 2015, she hosted and co-judged a series on Spike titled Sweat, INC. In 2016, her reality television series Just Jillian premiered on E!.

 Early life

-Michaels was born in Los Angeles, California, the daughter of JoAnn, a psychotherapist, and Douglas McKarus, a lawyer.
-She was raised in Tarzana.
+Michaels was born Jillian Leigh McKarus in Los Angeles on February 18, 1974, the daughter of psychotherapist JoAnn, and lawyer Douglas McKarus.
+Her mother is Jewish and her father is of Syrian descent.
+She was raised in the Tarzana neighborhood of Los Angeles.

+Michaels was overweight in her youth, using food to comfort herself, which became more pronounced at age 13 when her parents divorced.
+Her mother enrolled her in martial arts classes to help her deal with stress, which inspired her interest in exercise and fitness.

-Michaels attended California State University, Northridge, supporting herself as a bartender and personal trainer during that time.
-After working briefly as an agent with International Creative Management, in 2002, Michaels opened the sports medicine facility Sky Sport & Spa in Beverly Hills.
+She attended California State University, Northridge, supporting herself as a bartender and personal trainer during that time.
+In 2002, after working briefly as an agent with International Creative Management, she opened the sports medicine facility Sky Sport & Spa in Beverly Hills.

 Career

-As a personal trainer and black belt holder, Michaels uses a blend of strength training techniques with her clients including kickboxing, yoga, Pilates, plyometrics, and weight training.
-Since 1993, Michaels has held four personal training certificates from the National Exercise & Sports Trainers Association NESTA and The Aerobics and Fitness Association of America (AFAA), CanFitPro and she is Kettlebell Concepts certified.
+As a personal trainer, Michaels uses a blend of strength training techniques with her clients, including kickboxing, yoga, Pilates, plyometrics, and weight training.
 Michaels has also developed a continuing education series for trainers with AFAA and holds a nutrition and wellness consultant certificate with the American Fitness Professionals and Associates (AFPA).